moq-wg/warp-streaming-format/draft-ietf-moq-msf.md

 This specification references Low Overhead Container (LOC) {{LOC}} to define how audio and video content is packaged.
 With this packaging mode, each EncodedAudioChunk or EncodedVideoChunk sample is placed in a separate MOQT Object.
+All MOQT Objects are placed on MOQT Sub-Group 0.
 Samples that belong to the same Group of Pictures (GOP) MUST be placed within the same MOQT Group.

 When LOC packaging is used for a track, the catalog packaging attribute ({{packaging}}) MUST be present and it MUST be populated with a value of "loc".